Stackerstan/interfarce/.github/ISSUE_TEMPLATE/problem-statement.md

 There are no feature requests, features are solutions to problems.

+Please describe the problem as accurately as possible.
+For example:
+"Problem: the interface hurts my eyes because it's very bright and I'm a reptillian"

+You are also welcome to propose a solution:
+"Possible solution: create a dark theme"

-The title of your problem should start with "Problem:"
+To show that you understand, please make the title of your new issues start with "Problem:"